New Orleans: 21st century

-Post-disaster recovery

-Because of the scale of damage, many people resettled permanently outside the area.
-Federal, state, and local efforts supported recovery and rebuilding in severely damaged neighborhoods.
-The U.S. Census Bureau in July 2006 estimated the population to be 223,000; a subsequent study estimated that 32,000 additional residents had moved to the city as of March 2007, bringing the estimated population to 255,000, approximately 56% of the pre-Katrina population level.
-Another estimate, based on utility usage from July 2007, estimated the population to be approximately 274,000 or 60% of the pre-Katrina population.
-These estimates are somewhat smaller to a third estimate, based on mail delivery records, from the Greater New Orleans Community Data Center in June 2007, which indicated that the city had regained approximately two-thirds of its pre-Katrina population.
-In 2008, the U.S. Census Bureau revised its population estimate for the city upward, to 336,644.
-Most recently, by July 2015, the population was back up to 386,617—80% of what it was in 2000.

 Several major tourist events and other forms of revenue for the city have returned.
 Large conventions returned.
 College bowl games returned for the 2006–2007 season.
 The New Orleans Saints returned that season.
 The New Orleans Hornets (now named the Pelicans) returned to the city for the 2007–2008 season.
-New Orleans hosted the 2008 NBA All-Star Game.
-Additionally, the city hosted Super Bowl XLVII.
+New Orleans hosted the 2008 NBA All-Star Game in addition to Super Bowl XLVII.
 Major annual events such as Mardi Gras, Voodoo Experience, and the Jazz & Heritage Festival were never displaced or canceled.
 A new annual festival, "The Running of the Bulls New Orleans", was created in 2007.

-Hurricane Ida

-On August 29, 2021, Hurricane Ida, a category 4 hurricane, made landfall West of New Orleans, where the Hurricane Ida tornado outbreak caused damage.
+On August 29, 2021, coincidentally the 16th anniversary of the landfall of Hurricane Katrina, Hurricane Ida, a category 4 hurricane, made landfall near Port Fourchon, where the Hurricane Ida tornado outbreak caused damage.
+On January 1, 2025, a truck attack occurred in New Orleans, killing 15 people and injuring 35.
+The attack was carried out as an act of domestic terrorism and was committed by Shamsud-Din Jabbar.